AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-paimon-vs-iceberg-mutable-streams.md

 - **`lookup`**: Generates changelogs by performing a point query on the existing table state before each write.
 This ensures accurate before-and-after pairs even when the input stream doesn't carry them.
 - **`full-compaction`**: Generates changelogs by comparing table states across full compaction cycles.
 Produces the most accurate changelogs but with higher latency.

 The `merge-engine` property controls how conflicts for the same primary key are resolved. `deduplicate` keeps the last write.
-For aggregation use cases—such as a running balance or session counter—`aggregation` allows you to define column-level merge functions like `sum`, `max`, or `last_non_null`.
+For aggregation use cases, such as a running balance or session counter, `aggregation` allows you to define column-level merge functions like `sum`, `max`, or `last_non_null`.

 ---